fruitSalad266/folio1/README.md

 # Running Locally
 Download and extract.
 Use
 `npm run dev`
 and force dependency installation until successful.
+Alternatively, you can use "best practices" where applicable.
+Mileage may vary.

 # Attributions
 Trademarked logos are properties of their respective owners, et cetera.